sebastiangorski/videoapp/README.md

 # Video App

-This app allows users to save their favourite videos found on the Internet.
+This app allows users to save their favorite videos found on the Internet.
 The app is currently supporting YouTube and Vimeo videos.

 ## Usage